kousheel05/advanced-encryption-tool/README.md

 A cryptographic hash function that produces a fixed 256-bit digest of any input data.
 Used for integrity verification but cannot be reversed to plaintext.

-AES-128 using Fernet (easy symmetric encryption with authentication) AES-256 using CBC mode (manual key, IV management)
-RSA (2048-bit) for asymmetric encryption/decryption
-SHA-256 and SHA-512 hashing
+.AES-128 using Fernet (easy symmetric encryption with authentication) .AES-256 using CBC mode (manual key, IV management) .RSA (2048-bit) for asymmetric encryption/decryption .SHA-256 and SHA-512 hashing
-Base64 encoding and decoding
+.Base64 encoding and decoding

 # APPLICABILITY
 This Advanced Encryption Tool is applicable in various scenarios, including: